FraniukasSneideris/Python-and-SQL---Analyzing-World-s-Businesses-Data/README.md

 ## Results
 Now, what about the results?
-Well, the same three tables are generated using the code I showed before.
+Well, the following results are obtained using either of the methods showed before.

 ### Raw results
 #### Oldest Businesses by Continent (oldest_business_continent)